-Haircuts from the Heart, the first of our six programs, was founded by Sr. Bonnie Steinlage in 1988.
+Haircuts from the Heart, the first of our programs, was founded by Sr. Bonnie Steinlage in 1988.

-A few years later, in 1992, Our Lady of the Woods opened its doors under the direction of Sr. Antonita Mettert.
+A few years later, in 1992, Our Lady of the Woods opened its doors under the direction of Sr. Antonita Mettert and remained open until late 2019.

 Tau House, formerly Franciscans for the Poor, began in 1996, under the guidance of Sr. Marie Clement Edrich.

 These programs became incorporated under the auspice of Franciscan Ministries, Inc. in January of 2012.

 In 2016, the Community Garden became a full program under Franciscan Ministries, Inc.